react-native-community/discussions-and-proposals/proposals/0759-react-native-frameworks.md

 ## Evolving the React Native Community Template & CLI

-Users who have been using the React Native **Community CLI & Template**, might be wondering how React Native Frameworks affect them.
+Developers who have been using the React Native **Community CLI & Template**, might be wondering how React Native Frameworks affect them.

-We want to reassure our users that are using those tools and clarify that those tools will **still be supported** **and updated**, and you can keep on using them if you wish.
-However, we’ll be recommending new users and **newly created mobile apps** to use a React Native Framework from now on.
+We want to reassure React Native developers that are using those tools and clarify that those tools will **still be supported** **and updated**, and you can keep on using them if you wish.
+However, we’ll be recommending new developers and **newly created mobile apps** to use a React Native Framework from now on.
 Similarly, you’re free to migrate to a React Native Framework if you intend to.

 We do recognize that both the Community CLI & Template are crucial pieces of infrastructure of the current React Native experience.
 At the same time, they’re highly controversial as their role is not clearly defined between the React Native package and Frameworks.

-Specifically, we feel that those tools are attempting to address **two different user groups** (internal users and external users) with different requirements, unable to solve either as well as a focused tool could.
+Specifically, we feel that those tools are attempting to address **two different user groups** (internal developers and external developers) with different requirements, unable to solve either as well as a focused tool could.
 Those two groups would be much better suited by fundamentally different approaches, while the current setup ends up delivering a suboptimal experience for both.

 We believe that a significant number are approaching React Native via the Community CLI as they believe this is the official recommendation (as it is commonly referred to as the React Native CLI for short), and they would be better suited by using a React Native Framework.

-Ultimately, users experiencing the template/CLI as they exist today is one of the causes of the **largest negative impact** on React Native's perception, adoption, and future growth.
+Ultimately, developers experiencing the template/CLI as they exist today is one of the causes of the **largest negative impact** on React Native's perception, adoption, and future growth.
 This is reflected by the adoption drop of the React Native Community CLI in the latest [The State of React Native 2023 Survey](https://results.stateofreactnative.com/tools/tools_section_streams).
-Moreover in the State of React Native 2022, the majority of users [reported Upgrades as #1](https://results.2022.stateofreactnative.com/opinions/) pain point in the ecosystem, as the Template/CLI in the current state are not resolving this crucial gap in the developer experience.
+Moreover in the State of React Native 2022, the majority of developers [reported Upgrades as #1](https://results.2022.stateofreactnative.com/opinions/) pain point in the ecosystem, as the Template/CLI in the current state are not resolving this crucial gap in the developer experience.

 ### Template